Healthy Schools (including Sports Premium)

 - Access to subsidised school milk

-This year, as part of the Olympic Legacy, we have received additional funding of £8,607 for Sports and Outdoor Education.
-We have invested this money in developing the range of equipment available for gymnastics, dance, break equipment and for gross motor development.
-We have also used the money to create a covered outdoor area that can be accessed in all weathers.
+This academic year, as part of the Olympic Legacy, we have received additional funding of £17,310 for Sports and Outdoor Education.
+We have invested this money in developing the range of equipment available for gymnastics, dance, break times and for gross motor development.
+We have also used the money to create a trim trail on a previously unused area of the school site.
+The equipment provided supports the development of children’s core strength and balance.
+It is accessible to children during the school day and before and after school.

-The impact of this spending is that: lunch clubs can be accessed by Year1 and 2 in all weathers; additionally the outdoors can be used in all weathers to support the wider curriculum which promotes high levels of motivation and promotes healthy lifestyles.
+The impact of this spending is that: children are accessing equipment that supports physical development for an extended time during the day.
+The variety of equipment across the school site is supporting high levels of motivation and is promoting healthy lifestyles.
 Resources provided for PE and clubs ensure that provision for physical development is good or better.
+Our children perform very successfully in inter school competitions!

 Feedback from the children has been overwhelmingly positive.
-They enjoy learning outdoors.
+They enjoy learning outdoors and respond positively to the different challenges offered by a variety of equipment.
+Their involvement in physical activity is high.
 Children show confidence in their physical abilities and a positive attitude towards healthy life styles.
 They tell us that they enjoy PE and their sports clubs.

 PE developments since additional funding began in 2013 include: